Trainmaster2/glitch-bulk-downloader/README.md

 ### Optional runtime flags

-The script supports two runtime flags, with flags needing to come after your user id and token:
+The script supports three runtime flags, with flags needing to come after your user id and token:

-1. `--no_assets`, which will make the script download your project, but not download the associated assets, and
+1. `--no_assets`, which will make the script download your project, but not download the associated assets.
 2. `--no-skip`, which will make the script re-download any projects you already downloaded if you run it more than once.
+3. `--force-assets`, which will make the script ignore invalid SSL certificates when downloading assets.
+Use at your own risk.

 ## Replacing CDN URLs in your source code